-This is where the idea of the truth matrix comes in handy, as the truth matrix assumes that whatever the client thinks, or says is somewhere inside the truth matrix, even if it sounds contradictory to anything you might believe as being true.
+This is where the idea of the truth continuum comes in handy, as the truth continuum assumes that whatever the client thinks, or says is somewhere inside the truth continuum, even if it sounds contradictory to anything you might believe as being true.

-The truth matrix honors the right of any client to believe anything they want, and enables you to support them 100% in whatever they long to accomplish in their life without judgment or criticism.
+The truth continuum honors the right of any client to believe anything they want and enables you to support them 100% in whatever they long to accomplish in their life without judgment or criticism.

 Of course, all life coaches are not created equal, and no two are the same.
 You are encouraged to specialize in particular areas of expertise.
 For instance, there was a time when I specialized in drug and alcohol addictions.
 Since those early days, I have moved on to other areas of expertise.